Dirty Dozen: America's 12 Worst Serial Killers

 10. Gary Ridgway became known as the Green River Man by dumping many of his victims’ bodies in or near the Green River around Seattle, Washington.
 Ridgway began his murderous ways in 1982, strangling a 16-year-old woman.
 All of his victims were young women and many of them prostitutes.
 Through the early to middle 1980s, Ridgway became a prime suspect, but the police couldn’t amass enough evidence to bring him to trial; he even passed a polygraph test.
 But in 1988 the police took a sample of Ridgway’s DNA and soon matched it with that from the bodies of three of his victims, making him one of the first serial killers convicted with the use of forensic DNA evidence.
 Ridgway confessed to 48 killings but the total could have been as high as 60.
 He just couldn’t remember for certain.

 11. Aileen Wuornos is the lone woman on this list, though there have been a fair number of female serial killers in American history.
 Coming from another broken family, Wuornos got pregnant by the age of 15 and soon became a wandering prostitute, hitch-hiking from state to state.
 From a young age Wuornos developed an obsessive hatred of men and, in a fashion, eventually killed like a man, cutting a swath of terror through Florida with her blazing .22-caliber pistol in 1989 and 1990.
 Apprehended in early 1991, Wuornos confessed to six homicides, all of them men, though she claimed she had killed them all in self-defense.
 Wuornos averred that one of the men, Richard Mallory, had raped and beaten her, so she had to defend herself.
 Nevertheless, the jury didn’t acquit Wuornos, sentencing her to death for the murder of three men.
-Wuornos died in the electric chair in October 2002.
-Actress Charlize Theron portrayed Wuornos in the movie, Monster.
+Wuornos was executed by lethal injection in October 2002.
+By the way, actress Charlize Theron portrayed Wuornos in the movie, Monster.

 12. Jeffrey Dahmer started out as many serial killers have done by torturing animals.
 He was also sexually molested as a child, perhaps triggering his subsequent treatment of homosexuals.
 In 1978, Dahmer killed his first victim, a 19-year-old man he picked up hitch-hiking.
 Dahmer, a la John Gacy, buried his victims under and around his house, keeping body parts here and there, his depraved mind considering them trophies perhaps.
 Dahmer also practiced necrophilia with his prey and sometimes engaged in cannibalism as well.
 In 1991, Dahmer was finally caught and confessed to 17 murders.
 Once convicted, the court imposed a prison sentence totaling over 1,000 years!
 Then, in November 1994 while incarcerated, Dahmer was murdered by a fellow inmate.
 Regarding Dahmer’s gruesome influence on pop culture, one time when miffed by a critic while hosting a program on the Sci-Fi Channel, author Harlan Ellison groused, “I hope Jeffrey Dahmer . . . eats your face!”